Women in the United States: Equal Rights Amendment

 38 states as of January 2020 have ratified the Equal Rights Amendment (ERA).
 Three-fourths or 38 out of 50 states are required to ratify a proposed amendment to the U.S. Constitution.
 Several states originally ratified the ERA, but subsequently rescinded the ratification.
 Recessions in other amendments have been ignored by the courts.
-The status of the ERA is currently unclear.
+The status of the ERA is currently unclear, but cannot be legally implemented due to year deadline constraints.

 Legal and Financial Autonomy

 Until the passage of the Equal Credit Opportunity Act in 1974, women in the United States were often unable to open a credit card, secure a loan, or even open a bank account without the signature of a husband or male relative.
 Married women also faced restrictions on property ownership in some states until the late 20th century.
 Divorce laws historically favored men, leaving women with limited legal recourse and often without financial independence.
 Although many of these barriers have been lifted, structural inequalities continue to affect women’s ability to access credit, build wealth, and secure economic autonomy.